gotascii/simple_importer/README.txt

 # run your import modules (from a rake task perhaps)
 XmlImporter.run

+The csv & tsv import methods also take an optional (default false) boolean parameter that indicates whether or not to ignore the header (first) line.

 == REQUIREMENTS:

 Hpricot is required if you intend to import xml.